shkoren/Comp-bio-projects/Tau-Ribosome Association/test_tex.md

 Internal RP proteins have more AA interfacing with rRNA than water resulting in a higher Interface Index.
 A common cutoff for RP structural position is 0.60 (Shigeoka et al., 2019).
-Plotting for the relative frequency of RP interface indices reveals most RPs are external rather than internal, as expected.
+Plotting for the relative frequency of RP interface indices (Fig. 1) reveals most RPs are external rather than internal, as expected.

 <img src="test_tex_files/figure-gfm/unnamed-chunk-1-1.png" style="display: block; margin: auto;" />